 A new study has shown that people that are infected with the herpes simplex virus are at a greater risk of acquiring Angina.
 Angina is a medical condition characterized by chest pain that is caused as a result of clogged blood vessels.

 Canadian researchers discovered that people having the virus strain in their DNA were three times as likely to get infected compared to others.
 This refers to roughly 1 percent of the people carrying the herpes simplex virus.

-Louis Flamand, co-founder of this study and vice chair of the department of Microbiology-Immunology at Laval University, Canada states that there is absolutely no way to get rid of the adverse genetic condition as it is embedded in the person’s DNA.
+Louis Flamand, co-founder of this study and vice chair of the department of Microbiology-Immunology at Laval University, Canada states.
+There is absolutely no way to get rid of the adverse genetic condition as it is embedded in the person’s DNA.
 However, “as a preventive measure, subjects could be monitored more closely for the development of any cardiovascular diseases,” he added.

-Flamand also said that certain tests should be added to the list of genetic tests performed on every newborn, given the fact that testing has become very easy and affordable.
-It is said that the medical adversity can develop before conception, when the sperm or egg gets infected by the herpes simplex virus.
+Flamand also said that certain tests should be added to the list of genetic tests performed on every newborn.
+Given the fact that testing has become very easy and affordable.
+It is said that medical adversity can develop before conception when the sperm or egg gets infected by the herpes simplex virus.
 This results in a condition known as Roseola.
-In such event, every cell in the individual’s body carries a copy of the virus.
+In such an event, every cell in the individual’s body carries a copy of the virus.

 Angina strikes over 3 million people in the United States every year.
 As per information furnished by the U.S. National Library of Medicine, the discomfort and chest pain developed as a result of clogged blood vessels is one of the critical symptoms of cardiovascular disease.
 In a few cases, Angina is said to be an early warning of an impending heart attack